unclehowell/os.hotspotbnb.com/README.md

 <td style="width: 10px;"><img src="https://image.ibb.co/jNSWTJ/repeater_mode.png" width="185" /></td>
 </tr>
 <tr>
-<td style="width: 258.2px; text-align: justify;">In Energy Mode your device will collect data from your Solar Inverter which can be used to autonomously reduce your energy costs e.g. as your battery level falls below 90% your high consumption devices can all turn off automatically, subsequently extending your battery life by as much as 10 years</td>
+<td style="width: 258.2px; text-align: center;">In Energy Mode your device will collect data from your Solar Inverter which can be used to autonomously reduce your energy costs e.g. as your battery level falls below 90% your high consumption devices can all turn off automatically, subsequently extending your battery life by as much as 10 years</td>
-<td style="width: 183.8px;">&nbsp;</td>
+<td style="width: 183.8px; text-align: center;">&nbsp;</td>
-<td style="width: 10px;">In repeater mode your device will interface with a secondary unit (also in repeater mode) to extend your Wi-Fi by as much as 25 Meters.
+<td style="width: 10px; text-align: center;">In repeater mode your device will interface with a secondary unit (also in repeater mode) to extend your Wi-Fi by as much as 25 Meters.
 The extenders also feature technologies to speed up your extended internet in the process.&nbsp;</td>
 </tr>
 </tbody>
 </table>